Like Family.

 - Car accident deaths.

 Often people are killed instantly in a car crash.
 Others may linger for hours, weeks, or even years in a severely impaired condition.
 In such cases, Georgia wrongful death law specifies who has the right to the lawsuit.
 Priorities for wrongful death recovery are a surviving spouse, surviving children, parents, and if none the representative of the estate.
 We have seen many situations in which we had to start by sorting out confused family relationships to determine who had the right to recovery.
-In Georgia, the measure of damage for wrongful death is the full value of the life, including both economic and noneconomic factors.
+In Georgia, the measure of damage for wrongful death is the full value of the life, including both economic and non-economic factors.
 There may also be a claim for the estate of the deceased including pain and suffering before death, medical expenses, funeral costs, and other items. - Brain injuries.

 Whether from direct impact of the head with the interior of a vehicle in a crash, or from the brain bouncing around with the skull during a crash, traumatic brain injuries may result.
 These range from a mild concussion to permanently disabling conditions.
 We have had clients who went through long periods of brain injury rehabilitation at Shepherd, Emory and other rehabilitation hospitals. - Spinal cord injuries

 Spinal cord injuries can lead to permanent paralysis, either quadriplegia or paraplegia.
 Such injuries require highly specialized treatment and rehabilitation.
 In Atlanta, we are blessed to have access to the Shepherd Center, the leading spinal cord and brain injury rehabilitation center in the Southeast.
-We have represented many client with paraplegia and quadriplegia whose grit has inspired us.
-One young woman who was paraplegic completed her rehab program at Shepherd, later moved to California and became Ms. Wheelchair California.
-A man who had a doctorate and became quadriplegic due to injuries focused on getting the technology and assistance to return to productive life; he went to teach in a college out west and write books. - Neck and back injuries.
+We have represented many clients with paraplegia and quadriplegia whose grit has inspired us.
+One young woman who was paraplegic completed her rehab program at Shepherd, later moved to California, and became Ms. Wheelchair California.
+A man who had a doctorate and became quadriplegic due to injuries focused on getting the technology and assistance to return to a productive life; he went to teach in a college out west and write books. - Neck and back injuries.

 While comedians may joke about whiplash injuries, if you really have it, it’s no joke.
 Strains and sprains to the neck and back occur most often when the neck snaps backward and forward on impact.
 It can take weeks or months to recover. - Fractures.